How to find a hidden camera planted by your landlord, Airbnb host, or another creep

 Indeed, Mesis recommends installing cameras precisely to keep someone from spying on you, aiming them at all entry points.

-Brickhouse Security sells surveillance cameras that range in price from $200 to more elaborate devices that cost just over $3,000 and have features like low-light sensitivity and a zoom lens.
+Brickhouse Security sells surveillance cameras ranging in price from $28 for a mini flexible device to more elaborate devices that cost just over $3,000 and have features like low-light sensitivity and a zoom lens.

 What are the penalties for spying on someone?